kevinalmansa/kevinalmansa.github.io/_posts/2017-7-23-Protostar-Stack-Write-up.md

 In order to control execution, we have to understand the concept of stack frames and the calling convention for the system in use in assembly.
-Here, we're in a 32 bit Linux environment, and we're using the cdecl calling convention.
+Here, we're in a 32 bit Linux environment, and we're using the *cdecl* calling convention.
 Let's not dive into the detail of what that means, but let's examine what it means concerning our stack.
 The stack will have a *frame* set up as such:

 ![stack5](/assets/images/protostar/stack5.png)

 The stack will expand to lower memory, so in order to expand the stack by x, x will be subtracted by ESP.
-As seen in stack1, data is written towards higher memory.
+As seen in Stack1, data is written towards higher memory.

 Now the trick here is, how can we control execution?
-Well, when a function is called, the address (EIP) of the instruction AFTER the call is placed on the stack, so that we can continue when the function returns.
+Well, when a function is called, the address of the instruction AFTER the call instruction is placed on the stack, so that we can continue when the function returns.
 This is known as the *Return Address*.
-When returning from a function, in reality, you're simply popping a pointer off the stack into EIP.
+When returning from a function, in reality, you're simply popping a pointer off the stack into EIP (the *Instruction Pointer* which controls execution).

-The pointer that is placed into EIP upon return is on the stack.
+In short, the pointer that is placed into EIP upon return is on the stack.

-What happens if we modify this value on the stack before it's placed into EIP...
+What happens if we modify this value on the stack before it's placed into EIP... we'll control execution.

-Let's find how many bytes we must overwrite to reach the return address:
+Let's find how many bytes we must overwrite to reach the Return Address:

 ```sh
 (gdb) b *main + 21